 Now we’ll look at routines for different ages.
 The following routines are just suggestions, of course.
 Don’t be afraid to get creative, and your kids will appreciate your customized bedtime routine.

-For infants, the routine might involve:
+For infants, the routine Dad can get involved with includes:

 - A bath